gpetrousov/redis4mesos/README.md

 1. Build the image

-        00_build_image.sh
+        build.sh

 2. Deploy on cluster

-        01_deploy_on_mesos.sh
+        deploy.sh

-- If you have an in-house registry and many slave nodes, make sure that they know where to find the image you have built.
+- If you have an in-house registry, change the 'image' instruction in files/redis_marthon.json to point to your internal registry.

 ## Networking